etsy/feature/GENERALIZING.md

 type: there is an obligation on callers of the Feature API methods to pass the appropriate kind of date for the kind of experimental unit the feature has been configured with.

+One thing this generalization does is get rid of the need for the `isEnabledFor`/`variantFor` and `isEnabledBucketingBy`/`variantBucketingBy` methods.
+The main use case, at Etsy, for the former pair is if we wanted to run an experiment where insted of bucketing by the user making a request, we want to bucket by the user who owns the shop the user is looking at.
+In the current API, that is achieved by passing the user object representing the shop owner to `isEnabledFor` and `variantFor`.
+And the use case for the `bucketingBy` methods is when we want to bucket on something that doesn't necessarily have an associated user.
+For instance if we wanted to run an experiment on a random selection of searches, we might use the search terms as the second argument to the `bucketingBy` methods.

+In the generalized API, in the first case we would instead configure a feature with a `unit` of, say, 'seller' that would map to a class that either expects some object reperesenting the seller to be passed to the Feature API calls or which knows how to figure out the seller from the context of the request.
+And in the second case we would configure a query with a `unit` of 'query' that maps to a class that expects a query string passed as the `$data` argument to the Feature methods.
+With such a class, we could then allow the feature to be configured to return a specific variant for specific queries, e.g. if we want to ensure that certain very popular queries are kept out of the treatment group for whatever reason.